 To keep cool in the hot African savanna, African elephants have been known to spray water from nearby rivers onto their backs and then flick around their tail to help evaporate the liquid.
 This allows them to stay hydrated by releasing liquid through evaporation.

 In areas where there is little water, elephants can also use their tail to flick around sand onto them and smear it on themselves for protection against the sun.
+This behaviour works alongside their large ears, which also help regulate body temperature.

 The tail is used to protect the elephant skin from flies and other bugs